rackerlabs/repose/repose-aggregator/tests/release-verification/README.md

 directory containing the Vagrantfile (e.g., src/vagrant/deb relative to this project directory if the `vagrantUpDeb` task was run).
-To debug the instance of Repose running in the sandbox, connect a remote debugger to port 18038 on the local host.
+To debug the instance of Repose running in the sandbox, connect a remote debugger to port 18038 on the local host for Debian builds and 18039 for RPM builds.
 This port is forwarded by Vagrant to connect to the JDWP port of Repose in Vagrant's guest VM.
+The ports 18088 and 18089 for the Debian and RPM builds are also exposed and are forwarded to the Repose port in Vagrant's guest VM.